Digital Accessibility News

 photo of Dollar General store street post sign

-Dollar General violated the law by making one of its websites inaccessible to Americans who are blind or visually impaired a new class action lawsuit alleges Plaintiff Mary Conner filed the class action lawsuit against Dollar General Corporation and Dolgencorp LLC on July 10 in a North Carolina federal court alleging violations of the Americans With Disabilities Act ADA Conner is a visually impaired and...
+Dollar General violated the law by making one of its websites inaccessible to Americans who are blind or visually impaired, a new class action lawsuit alleges.
+Plaintiff Mary Conner filed the class action lawsuit against Dollar General Corporation and Dolgencorp LLC on July 10 in a North Carolina federal court, alleging violations of the Americans With Disabilities Act (ADA).
+Conner is a visually-impaired and legally...

 photo of restaurant owner family smiling for camera